 - Taken alongside undergraduate degree for all three years

 This is an additional extra-curricular course and can only be taken in conjunction with an undergraduate degree course here are Bath Spa University.
 Students must start this in their first year and take it for all three years.

 Gain an international, interdisciplinary perspective by studying Global Citizenship alongside your undergraduate course.

-- Award of up to £1,000 to support the students on this course while on their placement
+- Receive an award of up to £1,000 to support you while on your placement.

 If you’re a full-time undergraduate student starting your first year of a Bath Spa University undergraduate degree course you can apply for the Global Citizenship Programme which you’ll study alongside your degree.
 You’ll gain global awareness and add an international dimension to your student experience.

 "The Global Citizenship course opened up the world for me."Alexandra Wilbraham, Global Citizenship Programme